mxagar/generative_ai_udacity/02_LLMs/README.md

 ### Exercise: RAG with 2023 Turkey–Syria Earthquakes

-Not done, but should be similar to the previous case study.
+Not done, but should be very similar to the previous case study.
+Only the dataset is different.

 ## 5. Build Custom Datasets for LLMs